What if you suddenly knew how to overcome fear of rejection, and it felt easy?

 His secret?
 He doesn’t see “rejection” the same way other guys do because he knows that when a woman is not in the mood to talk to anyone, that’s okay.
 It doesn’t mean anything bad about him.

-This is key for him knowing how to remove fear of rejection from his thoughts and feelings.
+This is key for him knowing how to overcome the fear of rejection and remove low-self esteem from his thoughts and feelings.

-Even if she is in a good mood but doesn’t want to talk to him in particular, that’s also okay.
+Even if a woman is in a good mood but doesn’t want to talk to him in particular, that’s also okay.

 Sure, he may be a little disappointed, but he doesn’t feel that cold, hard rejection.